 Wild boar (Sus scrofa) were once native to Britain and are still widely distributed across Europe.
-As is the case with many species, they were hunted to extinction by humans over 300 years ago and despite attempts to reintroduce boars in the 18th and 19th centuries, their long-term survival has not been successful, again, due to hunting.
+As is the case with many species, they were hunted to extinction by humans over 300 years ago and despite attempts to reintroduce boars in the 18th and 19th centuries, their long-term survival was not successful, again, due to hunting.

 Identification and Ecology

 Adult boars can reach up to 1m at the shoulder, with adult males weighing up to 150kg.
-The summer coat of wild boar is bristly and dark with a ridge of long hair down the back, becoming darker brown or black in winter with thick under fur.
+The summer coat of wild boar is bristly and dark with a ridge of long hair down the back, becoming darker brown or black in winter with thick under-fur.
 The tail is straight, not curled.
 Both sexes have tusks; the lower tusks are very sharp and in males may exceed 20cm in length.
 Piglets are red brown to ochre coloured with yellowish longitudinal stripes for the first 4 to 5 months (wild-boar.org.uk, 2017).

 Boars are largely nocturnal.
 With the exception of the breeding season, male boars are usually solitary, however, young males can form groups when they are initially pushed out by the females.
 Sows live in groups with their offspring and are generally led by the oldest female.

 Sows give birth year round, although this peaks in the spring and summer months.
 Boars can reach sexual maturity in their first year and generally give birth to litters of between 5 and 7 piglets a year.
-Prior to giving birth, sows search out a ‘farrowing nest’ in dense cover and close to food.
-During this time, the group of females remain with the sow.

-Except for humans, boar currently do not have any natural predators in the UK.
-They would previously have been preyed upon by wolves and lynx.
+Except for humans, boar currently do not have any natural predators in the UK – they would previously have been preyed upon by wolves and lynx.

 Impacts and Conflicts

-Unlike many other countries, people in Britain are not used to sharing their lives with large wild animals.
+Unlike in many other countries, people in Britain are not used to sharing their lives with large wild animals.
 Boar can be visually intimidating and some of their natural habits have led them into conflict on occasion with local communities.
 It has been reported that because wild boar in the UK are from farmed stock, this can mean that they are less scared of humans than their European counterparts.

 Boar have been known to feed on crops, this inevitably gives rise to conflict with farmers.
 There are also concerns about them spreading disease to livestock – they are known to carry bTB.

 Wild boar have the potential to compete for food with certain species such as those animals that rely on acorns e.g. jay, squirrel and mice.
-Because they are predominantly nocturnal, there may also be interactions with badger; boar have a similar diet and foraging habits to badger.
+Because they are predominantly nocturnal, there may also be interactions with badger – boar have a similar diet and foraging habits to badger.

 Boar are generally thought to be good for biodiversity and are considered to be integral to healthy woodland ecosystems.
 They root around in soils and leaf-litter, which serves to mix soil nutrients and increase plant biodiversity.